AhanafTahmid/SoundCast/README.md

 For Text to image Generation : [NEBIUS](https://studio.nebius.com/?modality=text2image)

-# Challenges
+## Challenges
-- Adding podcast for multiple voices
+- Adding podcast for multiple voices(Used multiple Groq TTS for this)